ApoorvaJ/IBM-1401/README.md

 ###Program execution

 The 1401 has a variable instruction length.
 The machine uses a variant of BCD as an encoding scheme, with support for alphabets and some special characters.
-In each byte, 6 bits were for data, one bit was for parity, and one bit was a word mark bits.
-Word mark bits were used to denote the beginnings of words.
+In each byte, 6 bits are for data, one bit is for parity, and one bit is a word mark bits.
+Word mark bits are used to denote the beginnings of words.

 In this emulator, I have used a simpler scheme for encoding that is more inline with the ASCII in modern computers.
 I have simply allocated two arrays of the 1401's full capacity of 16000 bytes, and used one for data and one for storing word marks.
 This makes it simpler to store and debug the data, and I can avoid the 1404<--->ASCII encoding.
 The rest of the booting and program execution process is described in the Wikipedia article.